International Collaboration under the 3 recommended themes of

 Submissions for International Collaboration will be submitted directly to the International Jury through the National Operator in one of the countries collaborated.
 If the submission wins, schools from both countries will be awarded.

 Sustainable Cities and Communities (Goal 11), Responsible Consumption and Production (Goal 12) and Climate Action (Goal 13) are this year’s recommended themes for International Collaboration.
-The participants are however, invited to select any of the 17 Goals.
+However, participants are invited to select any of the 17 Goals.
+It is strongly recommended to learn about the Sustainable Development Goals and the each Goal through the website: http://www.un.org/sustainabledevelopment/.

 It is strongly recommended to learn about the Sustainable Development Goals and the each goal through the website: http://www.un.org/sustainabledevelopment/.

 An educational tool, www.thegoals.org is a great platform for students to learn about the Sustainable Development Goals.
-The platform provides courses on each goal and is now available for some of the Goals.
+The platform provides courses on each Goal.
 It is also recommended to go through the course before writing an article.
-We will announce when the course is ready and you can start learning on thegoals.org.

 Form of entry